DanielYohai/PluralsightProject0/tasks.md

 ## END DEFINE FUNCTIONS
 ```

 Next we will create a class to contain our `unittest` unit tests.
 Remember that tests in `unittest` are defined as methods of an instance of the the `unittest.Testcase` subclass, i.e. in this case `cls_Tests`.

 The following `test` methods in our class use the `assertEqual` method of the `unittest.Testcase` subclass.
-In the first parameter of each assert statement, they call the functions `fn_DoesObjectExist()` and `fn_IsObjectFile()` respectively that return Boolean Values `True` or `False`.
-These returned values are then compared with the expected values of `True` (in the second parameter) if the file exists, and the test passes if so.
+In the first parameter of each assert statement, it calls the functions `fn_DoesObjectExist()` and `fn_IsObjectFile()` respectively that each return Boolean values of `True` or `False`.
+These values that are returned to the `test_` methods that call them, and are compared with the expected values of `True` that are contained in the second parameter.

+If the file exists, then these first two tests pass.

 ```
 ## BEGIN DEFINE CLASSES (UNITTESTS)